Surgical view of an adrenal tumor within the "Bermuda Triangle" of the abdomen.

 MEDICAL THERAPY FOR THE ADRENAL TUMOR

 Lysodren is a drug of chemotherapy which is able to erode the cortisol-producing layers of the adrenal gland.
-This ability hs made lysodren, the traditional medication for the treatment of pituitary Cushing’s disease and it turns out the adrenal tumors will respond to higher doses as well.
+This ability has made lysodren, the traditional medication for the treatment of pituitary Cushing’s disease, helpful in treating adrenal tumors as well.
 The higher doses needed to control adrenal tumors tend to produce more lysodren reactions than are seen in the treatment of pituitary tumors.
 The average survival time for this type of therapy is 16 months.

 For a review of the basics of lysodren therapy click here.